Planning and Environment

 Developers: we are able to steer you through the planning application process, from initial submission to appeal, alongside your professional team.
 We negotiate planning obligations (s106 agreements) and highway agreements required in support of your development within local authority deadlines and to achieve the desired results.
+We can advise on the legal requirements for environmental supporting information such as environmental statements and habitat assessments.
 Liability for Community Infrastructure Levy may arise, and we can advise on any exemptions and reliefs and assist you in your dealings with the charging authority.
 Responding to objections and managing responses from statutory consultees is an important part of the planning process.
-We can advise you on the best approach to take and how to minimise risks of judicial review.
+We can advise you on the best approach to take and how to minimise the risks of judicial review.

 We also advise developers responding to proposals to designate property as an asset of community value.
 We advise on public access issues, including town and village greens and public rights of way, including diversions as necessary.
 We can also provide input on compliance with planning and listed building requirements, and advise in the context of enforcement proceedings.